Collisions of solitary waves in condensates beyond mean-field theory: Soliton collisions

 \subsection{Collisions with number change}

-Besides the apparent indifference of mean collisions to the initial inter-soliton phase, a second prominent feature of \fref{collisions_post} is that MCTDHB collisions appear \emph{super-elastic}, with solitons gaining kinetic energy in the collision, while total energy is conserved.
-To understand this feature, we firstly multiplied the rhs of the soliton kinetic equation \bref{solitoneom} used for the TMM with a scale factor $f(t)$, phenomenologically adjusted to give trajectories in agreement with MCTDHB, i.e.~speeding up in the collision.
+Besides the apparent indifference of mean collisions to the initial inter-soliton phase, a second prominent feature of \fref{collisions_post} is that MCTDHB predicts collisions to be \emph{super-elastic}, with solitons gaining kinetic energy in the collision, while total energy is conserved.
+This feature was also visible in panel (a) of \fref{collisions_prior}.
+To understand possible physical reasons for this, we firstly multiplied the rhs of the soliton kinetic equation \bref{solitoneom} used for the TMM with a scale factor $f(t)$, phenomenologically adjusted to give trajectories in agreement with MCTDHB, i.e.~speeding up in the collision.
 We can then get a first idea of the source of additional kinetic energy, by inspecting the different contributions to the total energy

 within the corresponding TMM in \fref{TMM_energies}.

 We can obtain $\expec{\hat{H}}$ from \bref{twomodeHamil}, while the joint kinetic energy of both solitons, each with velocity $\dot{d}(t)/2$, is

 We then further split $\expec{\hat{H}}$ into a contribution internal to the solitons